ramyaabin/Data-Engg-Casestudy/README.md

 6.Post tranformation the data was stored in S3 Bucket as parquet file

-7.Querying file was done using Athena, MySQL, AmazonSagemaker(EDA+Visualization)
+7.Querying file was done using Athena, AmazonSagemaker(EDA+Visualization)